Health Savings Account (HSA)

-This means you can’t be covered by another medical plan, a health flexible spending account (FSA) or health reimbursement arrangement (HRA).
+This means you can’t be covered by another medical plan, including Medicare and Tricare, a health flexible spending account (FSA) or health reimbursement arrangement (HRA).
 If you or your spouse are enrolled in a health FSA or HRA, you are not eligible to contribute to an HSA.

 The individual who owns that HSA is required to maintain a record of expenses to demonstrate that the funds are being used for qualified medical expenses in the event of an IRS audit.

 You are the owner of your HSA and you may continue to maintain the account if you leave McClatchy.
 All contributions - including the company contribution-are yours to keep.
 However, any account maintenance fees are your responsibility after leaving McClatchy.

 If you are enrolled in Medicare or Medicaid, you’re not eligible to contribute to an HSA.
 If you had an HSA when you enrolled in Medicare or Medicaid you can still use the funds towards eligible expenses.

 Note: If you are ineligible to contribute to the HSA, you are also not eligible for the companies HSA contribution.

 Since HSAs are bank accounts, PayFlex is required to verify your identity before opening an account by confirming your full name, address, birth date, and Social Security number with the federal government.
 This verification is required under Section 326 of the USA PATRIOT Act.

 Generally, employees do not need to submit additional information to Payflex.